pangeo-data/pangeo/docs/quickstart.rst

 ---------------------

-If you are using Pangeo for your research, we would love to include an example in the :ref:`Use Case Gallery <use-cases>`.
+If you are using Pangeo for your research, we would love to include an example in the :ref:`Pangeo Gallery`.
+It's easy to add a new gallery!
-Please raise an issue on the `Pangeo GitHub issue tracker`_ to propose your use case.
+Feel free to raise an issue on the `Pangeo Discourse Forum`_ to propose your use case.

 Contribute Data